KSP-KOS/KOS/doc/source/structures/vessels/volume.rst

         * - :attr:`POWERREQUIREMENT`
           - scalar
-          - Amount of power consumed when this volume is set as the current volume
+          - Amount of power consumed when this volume is set as the current

+		* - :meth:`DISASSEMBLE(filename)`
+		  - `String`
+		  - Disassembles a compiled file into a textual format

+		* - :meth:`ASSEMBLE(assembly,filename)`
+		  - `String`
+		  - Assembles a textual format into a compiled file

 .. attribute:: Volume:FREESPACE